 We’re not disputing that the standard console controller is great for casual gaming, but it simply can’t offer the precision and ease-of-access to functions as what is provided by gaming keyboards and mice.
 Anybody that has tried to play an online FPS on PC with a controller will know exactly what we’re talking about!
 Besides, when was the last time you saw a major eSports player using a controller when keyboard and mouse are available?

 Essentially, if you want to up your game and climb the leaderboards of your favourite Xbox One games, you’ll have a better chance by using a keyboard and mouse.
-The bad news?
-It’s not officially supported – yet, anyway.
-But even without official support, there’s a way to play games on Xbox One using a keyboard and mouse.
+While up until recently you had to rely on third-party accessories to use a keyboard and mouse on Xbox One, that's no longer the case.
 Here’s how to do it.

 How to connect keyboard and mouse to Xbox One

-If you want to use a keyboard and mouse on the Xbox One, you have two choices; wait until Microsoft releases official keyboard and mouse support later this year, or buy a third-party accessory that’ll convert your keyboard and mouse input to something the Xbox One can understand.
+If you want to use a keyboard and mouse on the Xbox One, you have two choices; wait until Microsoft releases official keyboard and mouse support for the game(s) you want to play, or buy a third-party accessory that’ll convert your keyboard and mouse input to something the Xbox One can understand.
 We explain both options below.

 Wait for official support

 The idea of keyboard and mouse support on the Xbox One isn’t new; it was first teased by Microsoft way back at E3 2016, though not much more was said on the subject for some time.
-Then, earlier this year, reports surfaced claiming that Microsoft was working with peripheral manufacturer Razer to enable its Chroma RGB lighting support in Xbox One games, suggesting that progress was being made on official support.
+Then, in September 2018, Microsoft announced that official support was coming soon.

 Use a third-party accessory